 So you've been exploring overseas and you're keen to bring home some souvenirs and duty-free goods.
 You've only just managed to zip up your suitcase before boarding your return flight.
 You were ready to board until the workers at luggage check-in said your bag was over the weight limit.
 Avoid fines or wearing 5 layers of clothing through the airport by keeping track of your luggage's weight throughout your trip.

-Click here to check out our range of travel items and accessories, including the Comfort Travel digital luggage scale.
+visit bags to go to check out our range of travel items and accessories, including the Comfort Travel digital luggage scale.
 This nifty accessory will help you decide whether or not you should squeeze in those extra destination shirts and novelty mugs.

 When you're travelling away from home, especially in an unfamiliar country, it's important to ensure your money is secure and hidden.
 If you don't feel comfortable keeping your wallet in your backpack or pocket, consider using a money belt or a money neck pouch that can be worn under your clothes.
 With these pouches, you can secure not only your cash, but your passport, travel documents and any tickets as well.
 Comfort Travel in particular offers money pouches and belts lined with RFID (Radio Frequency Identification) blocking material, to help protect your identity and money.